wenakita/sonicreddragon-docs/docs/contracts/math/dragon-math-lib.md

 The DragonMathLib implements several gas optimizations:

-1. **Early Returns**: Functions return early for edge cases like zero inputs
-2. **Limited Iterations**: Newton's method implementation caps iterations at 8
-3. **Smart Initial Guesses**: Uses logarithmic approximation for better starting points
-4. **Early Exit Conditions**: Breaks loops when convergence is detected
-5. **Precision Management**: Carefully manages multiplication/division order to maintain precision
+1.**Early Returns**: Functions return early for edge cases like zero inputs 2.**Limited Iterations**: Newton's method implementation caps iterations at 8 3.**Smart Initial Guesses**: Uses logarithmic approximation for better starting points 4.**Early Exit Conditions**: Breaks loops when convergence is detected 5.**Precision Management**: Carefully manages multiplication/division order to maintain precision

 ## Security Considerations

 When using the DragonMathLib, consider these security best practices:

-1. **Precision Handling**: Be consistent with precision factors across calculations
-2. **Overflow Awareness**: While Solidity 0.8+ has built-in overflow checks, be cautious with large numbers
-3. **Division Safety**: Always check for division by zero
-4. **Order of Operations**: The order of multiplication and division affects precision
-5. **Array Validation**: Validate array inputs before using functions like `calculateWeightedAverage`
+1.**Precision Handling**: Be consistent with precision factors across calculations 2.**Overflow Awareness**: While Solidity 0.8+ has built-in overflow checks, be cautious with large numbers 3.**Division Safety**: Always check for division by zero 4.**Order of Operations**: The order of multiplication and division affects precision 5.**Array Validation**: Validate array inputs before using functions like `calculateWeightedAverage`